sormuras/application-junit5-jdk9-demo/README.md

 }
 ```

+### `application.api-tests`

 There's also a simple IDEA module **without** a module descriptor:

 - `application.api-tests`

-It contains the (unit) tests in a legacy-way-compatible manner:
+It contains the (unit) tests in an old-fashioned but useful manner:

 - no `module-info.java`
 - just an IDEA-style `test` source folder with a *test scope* dependency to
   `application.api`
-- adds `junit-platform-console-standalone-1.0.0-M4.jar` to module path, which
+- adds `junit-platform-console-standalone-1.0.0-M4.jar` to the module path, which
-  is automatically transformed into module `junit.platform.console.standalone`
+  is automatically transformed into the `junit.platform.console.standalone` module
 - tests are defined in same packages as their tested classes: don't fear the
   split, package!
 - duplicates the service provision information from `application.api` by using